roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 }
 ```

-You can provide multiple suites to the addon,
+You can provide multiple projects to the addon,
 which is useful if you want to see the results from different environments,
 or from different Vitest configurations.